yuchen-lei/llm4tg/README.md

 ## **Level 2 - Characteristic Overview**
 LLMs can identify **key characteristics** of the graph (see `lv2_characteristic`), for example:
 - A node with a **significantly large out-degree**
-- Other distinguishing features that stand out in the transaction graph
+- A node that transfers a **significantly large total amount of tokens**

 ---